 Sean received his Law Degree from the University of California, Hastings School of Law.
 He holds a B.A. in Political Science from the University of California, Davis.

 Scott and his family moved to Incline in 2006 from the Bay Area.
 He provides a broad spectrum of leadership to IEF.
 Scott began his career at Basin Street Properties over 24 years ago.
 He started as a project manager, going onto become leasing director, which lead to his current positions of Vice President and now Chief Portfolio Officer.
-Stranzl has built long-term relationships.
+Scott has built long-term relationships with his clients and his community.

 A highly respected school finance analyst, Michaela Tonking rejoined Denver-based public education consulting firm Augenblick, Palaich & Associates in March 2020.
 She also worked at APA from 2016-2018.